About Cheshire Voices for Equality

 I'm Sophie - a white gal on a mission to ally and support

-by Sophie Bratt, about 4 years ago
+by Sophie Bratt, almost 5 years ago

 Hi everyone!
 I'm Sophie, I live in Manchester and I work in Advertising as a Project Manager.
 I've been on a short journey with racism over the last two years - mainly on a mission to re-educate myself to the issues.
 It started with reading Why I'm No Longer Talking To White People About Race in 2019, and waking up to the issues that have clearly plagued my black and brown friends their whole lives.
 It's been uncomfortable, I've even lost a couple of 'friends' in the process, but I'm feeling now more than ever that I want to put...
 Continue reading